 Technical Team

-The Larry Walker Associates Technical Team will provide the science and technical expertise to support the Advisory Committee in making its recommendation and GSA Board in development and implementation of the GSP.
+The Technical Team will provide the science and technical expertise to support the Advisory Committee in making its recommendation and GSA Board in development and implementation of the GSP.
+Technical Team support may be provided by GSA staff or an external consultant.
 Additional science and technical contractors may be included during the GSP development process, implementation, or to address future GSP needs, as approved by the GSA Board.
 Specific roles include:

 Lead the evaluation and analysis of the basin hydrology, geology, land use, groundwater resources, water budgets, etc.;